Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Which Tests Might Be Recommended?

-The right test depends on the pain pattern, associated symptoms, and what the initial evaluation suggests.
+The right test depends on the bowel pattern, associated symptoms, and what the initial evaluation suggests.

 Basic Labs

-Helpful for infection, inflammation, anemia, liver issues, pancreatic concerns, or broader systemic clues.
+Helpful for infection, inflammation, anemia, thyroid concerns, liver issues, pancreatic concerns, or broader systemic clues.

 Stool Studies

-Used when bowel changes, inflammation, bleeding, or infectious symptoms are part of the picture.
+Used when diarrhea, inflammation, bleeding, infection, mucus, or persistent bowel changes are part of the picture.

 Ultrasound